kevinferretti/skills/goal-plan.md

    - Preserve unrelated user changes.
    - Note unresolved unknowns instead of pretending they are known.

-3. Create or update one durable plan artifact.
+3. Create or update one durable goal folder.
    - Prefer an obvious repo-local file that a later goal can find quickly.
-   - Use the path structure `./goals/GOAL_PLAN_<custom name of goal>.md`.
+   - Use the path structure `./goals/<goal-slug>/GOAL_PLAN.md`.
+   - Put diagrams under `./goals/<goal-slug>/diagrams/`.
-   - Keep the artifact self-contained enough that a future Codex run can execute it after reading only the plan plus listed context files.
+   - Keep the folder self-contained enough that a future Codex run can execute it after reading only the plan, diagrams, and listed context files.

+4. Model the intended end state with diagrams.
+   - Add diagrams when they clarify what the completed world should look like: workflows, infrastructure, architecture, data flow, sequence, state transitions, component boundaries, deployment topology, verification coverage, or any other shape that matters.
+   - Choose the smallest diagram set that removes important ambiguity.
+Do not create decorative or redundant diagrams.
+   - Prefer Mermaid `.mmd` files as canonical source because Codex can read and update them.
+   - When local tooling is available, render diagrams to viewable SVG or PNG files under `./goals/<goal-slug>/diagrams/rendered/`.
+   - If rendering cannot be done, keep the `.mmd` source and note the render gap in the plan.
+   - Link every diagram from an "End State Model" section and state what question each diagram answers.
+   - Treat diagrams as part of the plan contract: if implementation would drift from them, update the plan or stop and ask.

-4. Define final verification standards.
+5. Define final verification standards.
    - Do not use checkpoints as the main execution structure.
 Let the `/goal` feature manage its own working cadence.
    - Include final verification that must pass before the goal can be called done.
    - Prefer exact commands, URLs, browser flows, test files, lint/build steps, deployment checks, and artifact inspections.
    - For every verification item, state the expected pass condition and what to report if it fails.
+   - Include at least one verification item that proves the implemented result matches the End State Model when diagrams are present.

-5. Check parallel-plan compatibility.
+6. Check parallel-plan compatibility.
-   - Before marking the plan ready, inspect other Markdown plans under `./goals/`.
+   - Before marking the plan ready, inspect other goal folders under `./goals/`, especially `GOAL_PLAN.md` files and diagrams.
    - Compare the new plan with existing goal plans for likely conflicts if run in parallel.
    - Look for overlapping files/directories, schema or migration changes, dependency/lockfile changes, shared config/env changes, test fixture changes, Docker/deployment changes, branch/git operations, generated artifacts, and competing assumptions.
+   - Use diagrams to detect architectural, data-flow, infrastructure, or workflow conflicts that may not be obvious from task lists.
-   - Add a "Parallel Compatibility Review" section to the artifact.
+   - Add a "Parallel Compatibility Review" section to the plan.
    - If conflicts are minor, list coordination notes.
 If conflicts are massive or unsafe, leave status as `Draft` or `Blocked` and explain what must be sequenced or split before running goals in parallel.

-6. Finish with a goal handoff.
+7. Finish with a goal handoff.
-   - Include a "Goal Handoff" section in the artifact with the recommended `/goal` command.
+   - Include a "Goal Handoff" section in the plan with the recommended `/goal` command.
    - Make the command terse, but not brittle.
 Prefer `/goal Implement the plan in <path>.`
-   - In the final response, link the artifact and paste the recommended `/goal` command.
+   - In the final response, link the plan folder, the plan file, and the recommended `/goal` command.

-## Artifact Template
+## Plan Template

 Use this structure unless an existing project plan format is clearly better: